javaporter/savory/readme.md

 # Savory
-Savory.global is a node.js web app/site using Expressjs with Jade and Sass.
+Savory.global is a node.js web app/site using Express (http://expressjs.com) with Jade and Sass.
 Stylesheets are edited in /assets/stylesheets (everything compiled from app) and they automagically compile in /public/assets/stylesheets/app.css.

 ---